-The Tiwi Islands are located a boat ride away from Darwin, and are home to some of the most intriguing and well-preserved Aboriginal culture in the entire country.
+The Tiwi Islands are located a boat ride away from Darwin and are one of the best tours from the city.
+They are home to some of the most intriguing and well-preserved Aboriginal culture in the entire country.
 The Tiwi Islands are also famous for their love of art and AFL.

 A visit to the Tiwi Islands can comprise of browsing art galleries, seeing the amazing landscapes of the islands and seeing exactly why they’re called ‘the islands of the smiles’!

 One of the best spots to see the world’s deadliest crocodile is Cahills Crossing in Kakadu National Park, a short (for some) three-hour drive from Darwin.

 At high tide, crocodiles congregate around here to feed – meaning that you’re pretty much guaranteed to see some of these creatures up close from a viewpoint that is far out of their snapping jaws.
 Just don’t try to wade across it – this is why.

 Take a scenic flight to see Jim Jim Falls in the wet season

 Another Territorian wet season activity (I’ll be honest, there’s probably only two…), Jim Jim Falls in Kakadu National Park is one of Australia’s most spectacular – but when they’re at their best, nobody can get there, due to the unpassable roads due to flooding during the wet.